 I’ve pushed you into abandoning me, or to concluding that I’ve abandoned you.

-7) Apologies from one or both partners can also fit here- whatever you are inspired to apologize for- whatever you feel sincerely sorry for.
+4) Apologies from both ends- whatever you are inspired to apologize for- whatever you feel sincerely sorry for.
 Partner B, whatever you want to add to what you’ve already offered.

 Unloaded - If you’re still too deep inside your story of victim, distrust or disappointment, stop here and go back to the accounting pool and/or breakthrough.
 Come back to your request later, when it’s not so loaded.